 Wilder stars as Dr. Frederick Frankenstein, the grandson of the original Dr. Frankenstein.
-A man of science and medicine, he’d rather live down the family legacy (“It’s Fronken-steen!”) and only reluctantly accepts his inheritance, where another legacy awaits: the family manor.
+A man of science and medicine, he’d rather live down the family notoriety (“It’s Fronken-steen!”) and only reluctantly accepts his inheritance, where another legacy awaits: the family manor.

 It’s a castle is right out of a classic horror movie and the underground laboratory is a faithful recreation of the 1931 Frankenstein.
 The inhabitants are pure Brooks and Wilder: Igor (Marty Feldman), the eccentric hunchbacked grandson of the original assistant; Inga (Teri Garr), the milk maid of a lab assistant; and Frau Blücher (the hilarious Cloris Leachman), the housekeeper with a hidden agenda.
 It’s inevitable that he’ll carry on his grandfather’s experiments and it’s in the midst of the chaos that his American fiancée (Madeline Kahn) traipses into the movie.